-Ah Audrey.
+Moments In Time, ah Audrey.
 Forever captured as a Fair Lady.
 I remember looking at this photo, among others, with the Fashionista when she was studying Fashion Design.
-We wondered not only about the Oscar winning costume designer who created such beauty, but also who took this timelessly lovely portrait.
+We wondered not only about the Oscar-winning costume designer who created such beauty, but also who took this timelessly lovely portrait.

-As well as a tender and proud young mother in December of 1948.
+As well as a tender and proud young mother in December 1948.

 A new exhibition of 60 portraits of the Queen will begin at the Victoria and Albert Museum in London to commemorate the Queen’s Diamond Jubilee in 2012.
 The exhibit will include some behind the scene pictures of her life, as well as her coronation, in 1953.

 I hope it travels here to Phoenix or at least L.A.
 Sir Beaton took hundreds of portraits of other Royal family members such as Princess Margaret, at age 19 in 1949.

 I personally think that the Duchess of Windsor never looked better than she did in her engagement portrait which appeared in Vogue in 1937.

 In looking through these countless images I began to want to know more about Sir Cecil Beaton.

 He was born in Hampstead, England in 1904.
 His family had risen from humble beginnings to great wealth through harvesting timber.
 Cecil picked up his nanny’s Kodak 3A folding camera when he was only 11.